Blockstream/satellite/doc/monitoring.md

 In the end, this process confirms that the user owns the private key associated with the informed public key, as this is a pre-requisite to decrypt the verification code.
 Furthermore, it verifies the user is running a functional satellite receiver, given that the encrypted verification code is sent exclusively over the satellite network.

-## Signed Reports
+## Authenticated Reports

 After the initial registration, the CLI enables periodic reporting of the receiver status.
-While doing so, it automatically appends a [detached GPG signature](https://www.gnupg.org/gph/en/manual/x135.html) to every set of reported metrics.
+While doing so, it automatically appends a [detached GPG signature](https://www.gnupg.org/gph/en/manual/x135.html) to every reported metric set.
 With that, the monitoring server validates the authenticity of each report.

+Since version 0.4.5 of the CLI, reports can also be authenticated using a lightweight password-based mechanism as an alternative to GPG detached signatures.
+The CLI will create the password automatically and save it in ciphertext (encrypted) on your local configuration directory (`~/.blocksat/` by default).
+From this point on, it will load the password and use it every time you launch the receiver with reporting enabled.

-Note that because reports are GPG-signed, every time you launch the receiver with option `--report`, the CLI will ask for the passphrase to your local private GPG key used for signing.
-You can observe the underlying process in action by running the CLI in debug mode.
+Note that because reports are GPG-signed, or because the CLI needs to decrypt the local password (since v0.4.5), every time you launch the receiver with option `--report`, the CLI will ask for the passphrase to your local private GPG key.
+You can observe the underlying process by running the CLI in debug mode.
 For example, with the USB receiver, you can execute the following command:

 ```
 blocksat-cli --debug usb launch --report --log-scrolling